-In the second floor’s nine rooms, there are experimental apparatuses, collected by the Lorraine dynasty in the 18th and 19th centuries, that witnessed the contribution of Italy, especially Tuscany, to the progress of chemistry, electricity, and electromagnetism.
-Tickets’ prices start from €10.00 for adults, €6 for six to 18-year-old kids, and free for kids under six years old.
+In the second floor’s nine rooms, there are experimental apparatuses collected by the Lorraine dynasty in the 18th and 19th centuries.
+These centuries witnessed the contribution of Italy, especially Tuscany, to the progress of chemistry, electricity and electromagnetism.
+Ticket prices start from €10.00 for adults, €6 for six to 18-year-old kids, and free for kids under six years old.

 2. Museo Stibbert (Stibbert Museum)

 One of the best things to do in Florence with kids is Museo Stibbert.
 Named after Fredrick Stibbert, the English-Italian collector and businessman, the museum contains around 50,000 artefacts of his collection from eastern and western civilizations.
 This collection consists of armours, paintings, manuscripts, costumes, tapestries, ceramics, music instruments, archaeological items, and more.

 In the museum, the kids will love meeting the life-size armoured knights on their horses.
 Due to the amazing architectural configuration of the museum’s buildings, Museo Stibbert organises dinners, business meetings, and events in the garden, the party room, and the lemon house.

 3. Museo dei Ragazzi (Children’s Museum)